isakengstrom/TDDD38-exams/README.md

 # TDDD38-exams
 Previous exam files and solutions for the course [Advanced programming in C++ (TDDD38)](https://www.ida.liu.se/~TDDD38/) at LiU.

-There are 19 exams, the first is from March 2016 and the latest is from January 2021.
-The last three have been remote exams due to the pandemic.
+The first exam is from March 2016 and the latest is from June 2021.

 The repo contains two folders: